-- Meet the eligibility requirements for the appropriate examination category before submitting your application.
+- Ensure that you meet the eligibility requirements for the appropriate examination before submitting your application.

-- Complete the appropriate application form and submit the following:
+- Complete and submit the appropriate application form along with the necessary:

-- Schedule an appointment to take the examination within the three-month period indicated on your admission letter.
+- Schedule an appointment to take your phlebotomy certification exam within the period indicated on your admission letter.

-- Take the examination at the location of your choice.
-Immediately after you complete the examination, you will see your preliminary pass/fail result on the computer screen.
+- Take the exam at the location of your choice.
+Immediately after completing the certification exam, you’ll see your preliminary pass/fail result on the computer.

-- Receive notification email to login and view your final examination scores.
+- Watch for a notification email to login and view your final scores.

-- Receive your certificate in approximately 4-6 weeks.
-This will verify your certification upon passing the examination, and is valid for three years.
+- Upon passing the exam, you’ll receive your phlebotomy diploma in approximately 4-6 weeks.
+This will verify your phlebotomy certification and is valid for three years.